monek-ltd/Monek.Checkout.WooCommerce/README.md

 Save changes to apply the configuration.

-If you don't have the necessary information, such as the Monek ID or Echo Check Code, visit Monek Contact Page (https://monek.com/contact) to get help.
+If you don't have the necessary information, such as the Monek ID or Echo Check Code, visit [Monek Contact Page](https://monek.com/contact) to get help.
 Ensure that all information entered is accurate to enable seamless payment processing on your WooCommerce store.

+# Known Issue: Compatibility with WooCommerce Cart and Checkout Blocks
+Starting with WooCommerce version 8.3, the Cart and Checkout Blocks become the default for new installations.
+However, this change may prevent the Monek Gateway from appearing in the checkout section.

+## Issue Description:
+### - Affected Versions:
+WooCommerce 8.3 and later for new installations.
+### - Impact:
+The Monek Gateway may not be visible in the checkout section due to the default Cart and Checkout Blocks.
+## Solution:
+To resolve this issue and ensure the Monek Gateway appears on the checkout page, follow these steps:

+## Revert to Classic Checkout Shortcode:

+If you are experiencing this issue, you can revert to the classic checkout shortcode.
+This step ensures compatibility with the Monek Gateway.

+Open the page where you have the checkout, likely titled "Checkout."
+Replace any existing WooCommerce block with the classic shortcode [woocommerce_checkout].
+For more information on managing the Cart and Checkout Blocks, refer to the WooCommerce documentation.

+### Note:
+If your site is already using the classic checkout shortcode or is updating from an older version of WooCommerce, this issue does not apply.